andrebiegel/andrebiegel.github.io/_drafts/frontend-configuration-in-web-components.md

 ---

 As as consequence of my posts x & and y, the following idea came into my mind..why not using the markup language itself as fundament of configurations provider.
-The possibilities to use SSE will ESI garanties integration sceanrios for self-contained-systems (SCS), PWAs and other SPA-like solutions.
+The possibilities to use SSE & ESI garanties integration sceanrios for self-contained-systems (SCS), PWAs and other SPA-like solutions.